 2. If you change the in-use MATLAB version, execute this command again.

+Register the license.

+Add the ET-VPF license by license manager included with CS+ (refer License Manager V2.05.00 User's manual).

 Setup the MATLAB Simulink Library Browser

 Execute the following command from the MATLAB command window to open ETVPF package on the MATLAB Simulink Library Browser to choose the expected S-function blocks of peripherals.